Average Weather in Lucknow India

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Lucknow experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Lucknow experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 9.7 months, from January 11 to November 1, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around July 21, with an average total accumulation of 9.0 inches.

 The rainless period of the year lasts for 2.3 months, from November 1 to January 11.
-The least rain falls around November 22, with and average total accumulation of 0.2 inches.
+The least rain falls around November 22, with an average total accumulation of 0.2 inches.